Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Enable parallel composite uploads using gsutil on the file transfer.
 - [ ] Decrease the TCP window size on the machine initiating the transfer.
 - [ ] Change the storage class of the bucket from Nearline to Multi-Regional.

+The best option to maximize the use of your 1 Gbps connection and transfer the 32 GB file rapidly is:

+**[2] Enable parallel composite uploads using gsutil on the file transfer.**

+Here's why this option is the most suitable:

+- **Parallel Composite Uploads**: gsutil supports parallel composite uploads, which allows you to split a large file into smaller, more manageable chunks and upload them simultaneously.
+This can significantly increase the upload speed, especially when using a high-bandwidth connection like your 1 Gbps WAN connection.

+The reasons why the other options are less suitable:

+**[1] Use the GCP Console to transfer the file instead of gsutil.**
+- While the GCP Console is user-friendly, it does not offer the same level of control and optimization for large file transfers as gsutil, especially with parallel uploads.

+**[3] Decrease the TCP window size on the machine initiating the transfer.**
+- Decreasing the TCP window size would likely reduce the throughput, not increase it.
+Larger TCP window sizes are generally better for high-bandwidth, high-latency connections, as they allow more data to be in transit before requiring an acknowledgment.

+**[4] Change the storage class of the bucket from Nearline to Multi-Regional.**
+- Changing the storage class of the bucket will not impact the upload speed.
+Storage classes are primarily about the cost and availability characteristics of the data once it is stored, not the speed of data transfer to the bucket.

+Therefore, enabling parallel composite uploads with gsutil is the best method to utilize your 1 Gbps connection effectively and transfer your 32 GB file quickly.

 **[⬆ Back to Top](#table-of-contents)**